 - Have reviewed and understood the BC Care Bundle

-- Informed by the BC Care Bundle guidance, are actively providing or managing the longitudinal care of high risk patients during the 2020/21 fall/winter COVID-19 and influenza season
+- Informed by the BC Care Bundle guidance, are actively providing or managing (or have arranged for another family physician to substitute on a temporary basis) the longitudinal care of high risk patients during the 2020/21 fall/winter COVID-19 and influenza season

 In early February 2021, the GPSC will email all eligible family physicians to provide a link to the online claim form for the one-time payment.